the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

+-- slope hatching
+-- have 2 rgb caches, slope and aspect and come up with pixel format convention for each -- use stretch in ArcGIS Pro and use the valuesprovided by that -- copy respective raters to png_16 so they can be read in java -- read png_16 rasters with java and write png_r8_g8 rasters for usage in javascript -- invent hachure generation algorithm on top of the png_r8_g8 rasters -- store as geojson (maybe in some tiled structure, so pp_oldmap can get what it needs)

--- have some kind of error feedback when a step fails OK error in the hainburg extent (changed cleanAndSimplify code) -- create possibility for label (+line-label) injection OK river-labels missing in vienna (added label-class 2) -- Point layer creates a freak label on the "Leopoldsberg" extent OK Seilbahn
+OK have some kind of error feedback when a step fails OK error in the hainburg extent (changed cleanAndSimplify code) OK create possibility for label (+line-label) injection OK river-labels missing in vienna (added label-class 2) OK Seilbahn

 OK symbol filter for line labels